-A third-year review process is essential to evaluate the performance of the tenure-track faculty member in their progress toward tenure.
-This intensive review should demonstrate the faculty member's achievements and plan for improving in teaching, scholarship, and service.
+A third-year review process is essential to evaluate the performance of the tenure-track faculty member in the progress toward tenure.
+This intensive review should demonstrate the faculty member's achievement in, and planning improvement for, teaching, scholarship, and service.
 By conducting the third-year review, the faculty member will have adequate time to address any recommended corrective actions and/or recommendations to improve teaching, scholarly activities, and service.